m42nk/dotfiles-nvim/REMEMBER.md

 █████·  ←  Zab    zab  →  ████ab
 ab███·  ←  Xab    xab  →  ██████
 As you can see from the figure, x goes to the end of the match, including it in the operation, while X stops just before - in an absolute sense, after - the end of the match (the equivalent of T for Leap motions).
 In simpler terms: x/X both shift the relevant edge of the operated area by +2.

+- Test startup speed
+hyperfine "nvim --headless +qa <filename>"

+nvim --startuptime log.txt
+and then select -> :'<,'>!sort -k2nr

+-- Jump without searching
+use :/ instead of /

+-- Helper print
+:lua {chunk}
+                        Executes Lua chunk {chunk}.
+                        If {chunk} starts with "=" the rest of the chunk is evaluated as an expression and printed. `:lua =expr` is equivalent to `:lua print(vim.inspect(expr))`
+                        Examples:
+                            :lua vim.api.nvim_command('echo "Hello, Nvim!"')
+                         To see the Lua version:
+                            :lua print(_VERSION)
+                         To see the LuaJIT version:
+                            :lua =jit.version